curv3d/curv/docs/language/README.rst

 Pure Functional Language
   Curv is a pure functional language.

-  * Functions_ are first class values, meaning that they can bound to variables, passed as function arguments and returned as function results.
+  * Functions_ are first class values, meaning that they can be bound to variables, passed as function arguments and returned as function results.
   * Functions are pure, meaning that the result returned by a function depends only on the argument value, and not on shared mutable state, which doesn't